nearform/relay-pagination-directive/README.md

 ## What / why?

 Cursor-based pagination, the style implemented by the Relay specific, involves wrapping a dataset in a `connection` object which presents your dataset items as a collection of `edges`.
 When making your query you provide a `first` (page size) value and an optional `after` value. `first` sets the number of items to return and `after` sets the start point for item selection.
-For example, given 100 records with sequential IDs, your initial query could include a `first` value of 10 and the second query would include 10 as the `after` value (the id of the last item in the first page).
+For example, given 100 records with sequential IDs, your initial query could include a `first` value of 10 and the second query would include 10 as the `after` value (the `id` of the last item on the first page).

 To support this pattern in GQL we need to